IB2MS/deep-learning-challenge/README.md

 # Results:

-* Model #1: (AlphabetSoupCharity.h5) resulted in an accuracy score of 72.9%.
-This means that 72.9 % of the model’s predicted values align with the dataset’s true value.
+# Model1: (AlphabetSoupCharity.h5) yielded an accuracy score of 72.9%, indicating that 72.9% of its predicted values align with the true values in the dataset.

 - total_layers = 2
 - layer1 = 9  neurons : activation function = ‘relu’